 To find out when Code Purple is in effect, visit the Homeless Coalition’s Code [...]
 Find upcoming camps, events, and programs and reserve a spot when space is limited.
 Learn about working closely with Community Resources Officers (CROs) to fight crime and improve the quality of life in the community.
 School resource officers help protect our schools and provide guidance to youth about the juvenile court system and programs available to them.
 Contact information for animals in and out of the city limits.
 Information on the forms of discrimination that are illegal in Asheville.
 Learn how to dispose of appliances, bulky items, large collections (moving in or out of a home), carpets, or small dead animals.
 Rules and instructions for disposing of hazardous household waste safely.
 Collection schedules and information on how to prepare tree limbs, leaves, or shrub trimmings for pickup.
 Safely discard prescription medication by dropping it off at the Asheville Police Department drop-off box.
 Learn what is required to do business with the City, for projects large and small.
 Explore an interactive map of the City's greenways and learn how to use them for your recreation and transportation enjoyment.
 Go green with E-Billing for your water utility services.
 Public datasets and maps are available on the open data portal at data.ashevillenc.gov.
 Noisy neighbors?
 Learn the steps to take before making a complaint, and how to report noise ordinance violations.
-Resources for finding a minority, women or disabled-owned business.
 Find parks and facilities near you.
 Search by location or amenity, or view a list of centers and parks.
 How to find police stations in Asheville, and how to contact your community resource officer.
 Hours and information about pools and Splashville, Asheville's interactive splash play fountain.
 View an interactive map of recycling locations where certain items may be taken in person for recycling.
 Most crime incident reports and crash reports occurring after January 1, 2003 are available for search and instant download.
 Learn about financial support that may be available for your business.
 See real-time map of snow removal in progress.
 Find the zoning information for your project.
+Resources for finding or registering a minority, women or disabled-owned business.
 Use Asheville's Open for Business wizard to find out what permits and licenses you will need and an estimate of permit fees.
 Determine your trash and recycling collection schedules based on your address, view collection area maps, and print your schedule.
 Learn about rules of behavior on the bus, and what items or animals you can bring on the bus.
 Learn how to get a birth certificate, marriage license, or a death certificate.
 Find out who can file for a protection order, what it covers, and where to go if you need one.
 Learn how to apply for a security alarm permit and how to prevent false burglar alarms.
 How to submit a request for a smoke alarm.
 Learn how to acquire a required permit for keeping 7 or more animals (including bees, fowl, or livestock such as goats, horses, ponies, and exotic pets which require permits.)
 To obtain fingerprints for employment or local criminal history checks, you must visit the Buncombe County Bureau of Identification.
 Information and resources for people who are impacted by domestic violence.
 Dogs must be licensed every year on January 1.

 Learn about the process and fees.
 Any person engaging in the business of purchasing precious metals must obtain a precious metal permit.
 Understand the law and how to obtain or renew your permit.
 Learn how to prevent deadly gun accidents and teach your children what to do if they come across a firearm.
 Join the Adopt-a-Street Program to help reduce litter in the City of Asheville.
 What to do if you have received a bill that seems too high, which may be a sign of a water leak.
 View holiday collection schedules to see how holidays will impact your recycling, trash, or other collection services.
 Learn what to do if you are the victim of identity theft.
 Learn about services available to support those who are recovering from emotional or physical injuries that occurred as a result of a crime or traumatic incident.
 Useful tips for keeping bears out of your trash and co-existing with these curious creatures.
 Keep up to date on current projects and applications.
 The City of Asheville Water Resources Department has an education program.
 We offer tours of our water treatment plants, as well as lessons on the environment and water quality.
 Use online tools to look up information about permits Learn how having a home inventory is essential to insurance claims or property recovery efforts in case of a disaster, fire, or a burglary.
 Learn about why your recyclables may not have been collected, and how you can resolve the issue.
 Garages are great for longer daily duration parking, as well as for monthly parking.
 Information about metered on-street parking and loading zones.
 Join this annual community-building campaign to promote involvement in crime prevention activities, police-community partnerships, and neighborhood camaraderie Learn how to easily pay a citation, and details on how to appeal a citation.
 Answers to Bill Pay and Questions on your Stormwater Utility Bill.
 How to pay your water bill, with convenient online, automatic draft, mail or in person options.
 Find your best route and learn how to get real-time bus information like when your next bus will arrive.
 Resources and information to help you prepare for an emergency.
 Tips for protecting your home, neighborhood, and car from theft and crime.
 View a list of water consumption charges for various types of activities, as well as information on other water fees.
 Learn the warning signs that you might be encountering a scam or a con artist.
 How to locate and recover a towed vehicle.
 Register a notice for a commercial development neighborhood meeting.
-Resources for registering your minority, woman or disabled-owned business Learn about adult and senior programs and how to enroll.
+Learn about adult and senior programs and how to enroll.
 Learn about and enroll in teen programs like afterschool care, teacher work day programs, camps, and athletics.
 Learn about and enroll in therapeutic programs like adaptive bowling, inclusive football, or cooking.
 Learn about and enroll in enriching toddler programs such as arts, music, and sign-language.
 Learn about the City's youth programs, including afterschool, camps, teacher workday programs, athletics, art and music, and more!
 Help keep the city streets free from excess debris and prevent property damage from rainwater runoff.
 How to report a crime, including how to remain anonymous and be eligible in some cases for a cash reward.
 Learn how to report a missing dog, cat, or other animal.
 Report issues with city upkeep such as missed trash or recycling pickups, potholes, sidewalk issues, street light outages, vandalized street signs, and more.
 Report if a storm drain is carrying anything other than rain water.
 Let the City know about incidents or issues you have experienced with the bus system.
 You may use The Asheville App to report or view the status of damaged street signs and street light outages.
 How to report graffiti to get it removed.
 Learn how to report traffic concerns in your neighborhood to help decrease crashes.
 How to report possible unethical or illegal activities within City government.